-- 160. If a person, entity relevant firm, business or profession wishes to conduct otherwise prohibited activity for the benefit of a designated person or entity, they must submit a licence application to the SU in the first instance.
+- 138. If a person, entity relevant firm, business or profession wishes to conduct otherwise prohibited activity for the benefit of a designated person or entity, they must submit a licence application to the Governor's Office ("GO") in the first instance.
 Before they do so, they should seek independent legal advice on whether they have just cause to apply.
 It is expected that legal and professional advisers will have fully considered the relevant law and formed a view about an application prior to submitting the application.
-It is not for the SU to advise whether a licence is needed or what ground the licence should be applied under. - 161.
-In keeping with international best practices, specificity regarding the transaction to be authorised is key in achieving compliance with licensing requirements.
-When applying for a licence, a person, entity, relevant firm, business or profession, must provide evidence to support an application which fully demonstrates that all of the criteria of the relevant licensing grounds (where applicable) have been met.
-A completed application is one where all the information is received that would enable a decision to be made about whether there is a legal basis to grant a licence. - 162.
-Licence applicants must therefore be prepared to provide complete details and evidence of the proposed transactions, (in addition to any other relevant information) required to process any licence application(s) which will assist the SU and ultimately the Governor in considering an application, including, inter alia, the: - amount or sums of an intended payment - intended purpose of the transaction/funds - intended payment route(s) - sender and receiver of funds, including any intermediaries and beneficiaries - how the funds will be accounted for
+It is not for the GO to advise whether a licence is needed. - 139.
+In keeping with international best practice, specificity regarding the transaction to be authorised is key in achieving compliance with licensing requirements.
+When applying for a licence, a person, entity, relevant firm, business or profession, must provide evidence to support an application which demonstrates that all of the criteria of the relevant licensing grounds (where applicable) have been met.
+A completed application is one where all the information is received that would enable a decision to be made about whether there is a legal basis to grant a licence. - 140.
+Licence applicants must therefore be prepared to provide complete details and evidence of the proposed transactions, (in addition to any other relevant information) required to process any licence application(s) which will assist the Governor in considering an application, including the: - amount or sums of an intended payment

-58 OFSI Financial sanctions - General Guidance for financial sanctions under SAMLA pages 28-30
+&lt;sup>58 OFSI Financial sanctions - General Guidance for financial sanctions under SAMLA pages 28-30